 In 2021, St Mary’s was re-accredited as an International School by the British Council for the 5th time.
 A global outlook and a belief that we are stronger by embracing the world around us is at the centre of what we do.

 We are a diverse community.
-There are over 50 languages spoken within the St Mary’s College family and nearly 60 nationalities are represented.
+There are over 65 languages spoken within the St Mary’s College family and as many nationalities represented.
 We are a global community within our own four walls.

 Our Global Partners